rishibommasani/CS329X-P1/README.md

 ## Steps for completing the assignment.

 1. **Envoirnment setup.** Setup the virual Python environment so you can use the same version of Python.
-Here, I show an example of using [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#before-you-start) (which I highly recommend):
+We recommend using [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#before-you-start) :

    ```sh
    # create an environment named eval_env, under the version of python 3.7